Sturgeon in Indigenous Cultures

 Sturgeon are an enduring part of Menominee history & culture.
 While the Wolf River is their ancestral home, Milwaukee, is part of Menominee ancestral lands.

-Menominee People have a “Fish Dance” that replicates the movements of the fish (Sturgeon).
+They are regularly featured in traditional stories, ceremonies, and artwork.
+Menominee People have a “Fish Dance” that replicates the movements of the Sturgeon.

 “When Sturgeon return home, we should be thinking about what kind of home that place will be.
 Like us, as Native people, sturgeon had been removed from their original homelands…so now our relatives are able to return, but return to what?”